On these pages you will find information about the company's Corporate Governance policies and procedures.

 The Committee's duties include determining all elements of the remuneration of the executive directors and the Company Secretary, considering succession planning for senior management, reviewing the remuneration policy and overseeing the operation of the Company's share schemes.

 The Committee has appointed Deloitte LLP to provide it with independent advice on directors' remuneration and share plans.
 Deloitte LLP also provides industry and comparative employee remuneration data to Debenhams' management.
 The Committee also consults with the Company's Chairman, Chief Executive, Chief Financial Officer and Human Resources Director but not on matters relating to their own compensation or contracts.

 The Remuneration Committee considers data from Deloitte LLP about total remuneration in other comparable companies and the elements of that total remuneration, in order to inform its consideration of the remuneration of Company executives.

 We attach a link to the Debenhams’ directors’ remuneration policy which was approved by shareholders at the Annual General Meeting held on 11 January 2018.

-Sir Ian Cheshire chairs the Nomination Committee.
-The other members are Terry Duddy and David Adams.
+Terry Duddy chairs the Nomination Committee.
+The other member is David Adams.
 Its main obligation is to lead the process for board appointments and make recommendations to the board.
 As part of this role the Committee considers on a regular basis the balance of skills, knowledge and experience on the board.